 The glorious Yarra Valley east of the Melbourne CBD is most Melburnians’ destination of choice for a wine tour.

 However, there are actually highly accessible wine regions in almost every direction from the Victorian capital.
-Here are five spots to visit that all offer a top drop.
+Here are five spots that all offer a top drop and are well worth a visit.

 The Yarra Valley is the jewel in the crown of Victoria’s wine scene.
 You could fill several days visiting the cellar doors of the many wineries around Yarra Glen and Healesville, along with those nestled in the surrounding hills.
-There are some 300 vineyards and more than 150 wineries.
-Famous names include Domaine Chandon, Di Bortoli and Yering Station, but there are plenty of boutique family-run establishments to enjoy as well.
+There are some 300 vineyards and more than 150 wineries dotted across the region.

 If you’re looking to add some sparkle to your life, head to the high-altitude wineries of the Macedon Ranges.
 They’re renowned for producing outstanding bubblies.
 The ancient landscape yields some of the country’s most celebrated sparkling varietals.
 Visit Hanging Rock Winery, Paramoor Winery (housed in an old stable) and Cope Williams Winery with its gorgeous gardens and art gallery.

 The Mornington Peninsula offers a unique contrast between coastal wineries and the rolling vineyards of the hinterland, and has around 50 properties under vine across its diverse landscape.
 If you’ve got a soft spot for Pinot Noir, the local version is a favourite with connoisseurs.
 The region also produces some renowned Chardonnays.
 Port Phillip Estate is a grand establishment, while Ten Minutes by Tractor and Foxeys Hangout are must-visits.